Genus names of plants, beginning with I, J, K

 Imperata cylindrica, Queensland Native Seed

-Fern-leaved trumpet flower, (Incarvillea sinensis), cheron, jiao hao, traditional Chinese medicine, arthritis, pain management, "famine food", Incarvillateine | Bignoniaceae
+Trumpet flower, (Incarvillea sinensis), fern-leaved trumpet flowe, cheron, jiao hao, traditional Chinese medicine, arthritis, pain management, "famine food", Incarvillateine | Bignoniaceae

 (Many species are called trumpet flower.)

-Ice cream bean, (Inga edulis), medium tree, fruit fleshy pod, sweet pulp, used fresh, evergreen, fast growing, propagate from seeds, cold sensitive, South America, Fabaceae
+Ice cream bean, (Inga edulis), medium tree, fruit fleshy pod, sweet pulp, used fresh, evergreen, fast growing, propagate from seeds, cold sensitive, South America, Fabaceae.

 Kankong, (Ipomoea aquatica), Chinese spinach, Chinese watercress, water convolvulus, water spinach, ong choi, hung tsai, rau muang, perennial, hardy plant, deciduous, climbing vine, large purple flowers grows on banks of streams and wet areas, but does not need to be grown in water, long pale green hollow stems float, darker green stems, culinary uses, raw in salads and stir-fried, prepare by stripping slippery leaves from firm stem and slicing stems diagonally, lightly cook until leaves just wilted, herbal medicine, tonic, laxative, high protein leaves, high nutritional value, invasive, Australian native food, Convolvulaceae